Lapin0t/phd-manuscript/main/02_games.typ

   $rel.lat_Sigma := forall th {R^1 th R^2} -> rel.irel th R^1 th R^2 -> rel.irel th (itree.t_Sigma th R^1) th (itree.t_Sigma th R^2))$

-  It is ultimately a set of dependent functions into $base.Prop$, as such it forms a complete lattice structure by pointwise lifting of the structure on $base.Prop$.
+  It is ultimately a set of dependent functions into $base.Prop$, as such it forms a complete lattice by pointwise lifting of the structure on
+  $base.Prop$.
 ]

 #definition[Strong Bisimilarity][